 Secondly, this program will fund scheduled maintenance for the 3 Bluepumps installed by Water Charity in 2012 in the Choya, Si Kunda, and Kalikajara Pump Project.
 A dedicated crew from local Bluepump distributor SWE-GAM will travel upcountry in the next month to Choya, Madina Wallom, Brikama Lefaya villages to pull out the rods and cylinder of these pumps to inspect parts for preventative and precautionary servicing.

-The Bluepumps are much more durable that the Mark IIs and deliver much more water, and it is a priority to insure their continued operation.
+The Bluepumps are much more durable that the Mark IIs and deliver much more water, and it is a priority to ensure their continued operation.
 Surrounding villages are also heavily relying on these pumps for drinking and watering their animals.

 Thirdly, this program will conduct a modest soap distribution in Choya and Brikama Lefaya villages.
 A mix of regular and antibacterial soap will help assist beneficiaries who chronically experience soap shortages (due to lack of money to buy adequate amounts for growing families) to fight lingering skin infections.